Form 1095-B: Health Coverage

 - You went without health insurance coverage for no more than three months.

 - Your provider is specifically exempt from the Affordable Care Act.

-- Your minimum required payment for annual premiums is more than eight percent of your total household income.
+- Your minimum required payment for annual premiums is more than 8% of your total household income.

-- Your financial situation doesn’t allow you to obtain health insurance, like financial hardship.
+- Your financial situation doesn’t allow you to obtain health insurance, due to some kind of financial hardship.